 This service trip will be a combination of service work and a summer camp experience.
 The days will be spent doing maintenance work for the camp: painting, roofing cabins, building a walkway for the chapel, etc. The evening programming will include skits, reflection, prayer, and a bonfire.
 We will also have free time for playing sports and games.

 Camp Koinonia provides students with the opportunity to embody the mission of McQuaid Jesuit to be “men for and with others.”
 By enjoying a summer camp experience that is prayerful, productive, and a lot of fun, students are able to deepen friendships with fellow students.
 Additionally, students will earn 12 service hours for this trip that can help fulfill their middle school or Freshman theme requirements.
 Most importantly, students have an opportunity to serve God and live out the Gospel values.

 Students live in simple bunkhouse-style cabins.
 Meals are shared and provided by Camp Koinonia staff.
 The cost of the trip covers food and lodging.

 Students will not have access to personal electronic devices during the trip.
 Faculty leaders will maintain any necessary communication with parents via email and text messages.

 Each year McQuaid Jesuit looks to improve its service immersion program and continue offering a diverse array of experiences to students.
-Students interested in participating in a service immersion trip should attend an information session in October.
-Trip applications will be available at the information sessions, and in Campus Ministry, and the application deadline will be in late October or early November.
-Students will find out the trip they have been accepted for by mid-November.
+Students interested in participating in a service immersion trip should attend an information session in the fall.

-If you have any questions about the service immersion program or any of the service trips please contact Mr. Christian Verghese, S.J. in Mission and Ministry.
+If you have any questions about the service immersion program or any of the service trips please contact Mr. Adam Baber in Mission and Ministry.